-For almost 30 years Peak UK have been manufacturing world-leading kayaking clothing and equipment.
+For over 30 years Peak UK have been manufacturing world-leading kayaking clothing and equipment.
 Come and have a look at what we are all about...

 We are committed to reducing our impact on the environment, both locally and globally.
 In recent years our emphasis when designing new products has been to use recycled fabrics wherever possible, and to reduce our waste products.